UbiCar for Your First Insurance

 When you sign up for comprehensive car insurance you’ll typically have the option of choosing how much excess you will pay in the event of an accident.

-If you choose a higher excess payment you will be rewarded with cheaper insurance rates.
+If you choose a higher excess payment you may be rewarded with cheaper insurance rates.

-While this is a very tempting way of reducing payments if you’re a careful driver, it’s a bad idea to raise your excess to the point where you’d struggle to pay it if you were in an accident, even if you will save money in the short term.
+While this is a very tempting way of reducing payments if you’re a careful driver, it may be a bad idea to raise your excess to the point where you’d struggle to pay it if you were in an accident, even if you will save money in the short term.

 5. Use a telematics insurer